nuuuwan/news_lk3_data/README.md

 Sajith Premadasa has told the media that this request has been issued in a special letter sent to the Speaker regarding the Celebration Bill.

 “In the name of the Ceremony Backup Bill, imperialism, dictatorship is a violation of the human rights of 220 lakhs of individuals.

+I strongly dismiss this and express an unconditional opposition.
+It should not be taken up for debate next week, and further understand the decisions of the High Court, respected those proposals and re -entrusted the law to protect human rights in the program of protecting democratic rights. ”

+There is no place for imperialism in the country.
+In an important election year, we will not allow the crushing and destroying the wishes of the public through fierce anti -democratic and dictatorship.

 ...